nathanlin3-collab/nathanlin3-collab.github.io/README.md

 <p> Embedded in the Grand Canyon, Eagle Point is a popular tourist attraction in the West Rim where a rock formation resembling an eagle can be found etched into the majestic and rocky walls. </p>

-<p> This link provides more information on the Grand Canyon for those who are intersted: https://www.nps.gov/grca/index.htm </p>
+<p> This link provides more information on the Grand Canyon for those who are interested: https://www.nps.gov/grca/index.htm </p>
  </body>

  <h2> Thank You for Your Interest in the Grand Canyon! </h2>

 </html>